 We will be glad to invite you to come back the following day, depending on availability.
 So we recommend you plan your visit to Paracas considering at least two full days to make sure there is flexibility.

-Eduardo was born in Lima, and from a very young age he had a close bond with the sea.
-Little by little he acquired various experiences, thanks to surfing and windsurfing, windsurfing being a sport that allowed him to know unique places on the Peruvian coast, in addition to having been a source of work, since he dedicated himself to the instruction of this sport for many years.
+Eduardo was born in Lima, and from a very young age he had a close bond with the sea and unique places on the Peruvian coast.
 At 19 years of age, he fulfilled one of his dreams, embarking on a sailboat in Paracas Bay to make his first voyage to Easter Island.
 Years later he made a second sailing trip from Brazil to South Africa, passing through places full of wildlife such as Tristan da Cunha.
 Surely that contact with the sea and nature was what led him to study biology.
 He had the opportunity to research humpback whales in northern Peru, work for the Galapagos National Park and in Tierra del Fuego.
 12 years ago he started kayaking and for 6 years he has been working as a sea kayak guide in the Arctic and Antarctica, a job he enjoys very much, since it combines his passion for nature and sport.